 The Solar Panel

 The solar panel accessory is a nice touch, but it’s only 70W.
-You can buy a similar solar panel like this one on Amazon that will work with the device and are 100W.
+You can buy a similar solar panel that will work with the device and are 100W.
 70W may not power everything you need to charge, which would be a pain if you only discovered this after you got to the campsite.
 There’s also no way to hang it.
 It requires table-space, which makes it inconvenient for travel, camping, and other outdoor activities.